zacharyabolton/capstonetest/dev_diary.md

 	Completely scratched sideBar idea in favor of a suplimentary navbar at top.
 	Some trouble with space between elements in calendarsNav buttons.
 	Dont know how to hide scroll bar and keep scrolling, but I don't think it's a problem.
 I like the way it is now.

+06-14-17

+	Might need to import Events publication in calendar.js